tomysaman/karabiner_complex_modifications/readme.md

 # Karabiner-Elements complex modification rules

-My personal Karabiner-Elements (KE for short) complex modification rules.
+[Karabiner-Elements](https://karabiner-elements.pqrs.org/) is a Mac app that lets you define custom keyboard mappings and layouts.
+This repository is my personal Karabiner-Elements (KE for short) complex modification rules.

 To use, place the json files in `complex_modifications` folder into your KB rules folder below, and then add them in the KE Preferences -> Complex Modifications.
 > `~/.config/karabiner/assets/complex_modifications/`